MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 ![A screenshot of a cell phone Description automatically generated](media/1e36a8512538982953a287380391da87.jpg)

-A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

-A screenshot of a cell phone Description automatically generated

 1. Enter or select a default ID.
 You can enter that default ID the next time you build an identical or similar pay run. *The default ID does not select